tyronyiu/Uni/BUS355/Assignment_1.md

 impulsiveness nearby.
 Jobs pushed his people to do better and work harder, which he is also often being praised for.
-The fact that his leadership style dramatically changed after the point of his returning, wasn't particularly *outstanding* to the watcher.
+The fact that his leadership style dramatically changed after the point of his returning, wasn't particularly *outstanding* to the watcher in the movie.
 Before leaving Apple, his leadership style was commanding with an autocratic undertone.
 He was impulsive and didn't hesitate to publicly express his anger nearby or directed towards employees.
 Employees were intimidated by him and feared the consequence of failure.
 Jobs himself saw his leadership style as more motivational in nature than suppressive or abusive.
 He famously said that *the people working for him are skilled enough and wanted enough to go to any big corporation, but rather stay at apple to get amazing things done*, which emphasises the point of him being motivational instead of being suppressive.
 The leadership style in the movie was clearly depicted as rather suppressive, but considering that the majority of the movie was in fact within the time period in which Steve was young, immature and impulsive, it makes sense that there is a major presence of these (young age negatively attributed) traits in his character and thus his leadership style.
+His leadership style is though not only defined by his employee's or how he treats them, but requires many more perceptions to grasp a full image.
+An example of such would be the public perception of Steve and the projected image of his leadership style, based on the public's image of Steve.
+In the movie there was an obvious change in public opinion of Steve Jobs, given that the time period in which the movie takes place spans from before the creation of Apple to the return of Jobs to Apple with the acquisition of his company *NeXT*.
+The public image of Steve at the end of the movie was very clearly as how most of today's people have him in mind, being very positive indeed about his work at Apple.
+Hence, the leadership style one could conclude from having the *average* public image of Jobs is as well positive.
+The flaws of his character are not to be anticipated until further knowledge about him is acquired.
+On the other hand, in the beginning of the movie the public image of Steve was not as heroic, but rather ridiculous.
+Very much so, due to the fact of being head of a small startup et cetera and being called a *dreamer* frequently for his *visions* and ambitions of the personal technological industry for the consumer.
+Thus, it can be concluded that during the beginnings of his career, Steve didn't only project a proportional negative perception within the firm, but also within the public.
+Where as at the end of the movie, as above stated, that changed to the opposite.

 ## The depiction of Jobs in the movie in contrast to reality